Item added to cart

 It’s sometimes difficult to find fresh seaweed or pre-made seaweed salads, except at upscale markets, such as Whole Foods, or sushi restaurants and Asian specialty stores.
 However, many markets (including online markets) will sell dried seaweed that can be easily reconstituted to make the base of your salad.
 Just soak the dried leaves in a little bit of cold water for a few minutes and it’s ready to use.

 Hijiki seaweed makes a great addition to a vegetable stir fry or noodle dish, adding a flavorful crunch and packing a good source of iron, calcium, and phosphorus.
 It looks similar to black linguini and can even act as a replacement for noodles.
-Sautee with tofu and top with soy sauce and sesame oil for a delicious Japanese-inspired dish.
+Sautée with tofu and top it with soy sauce and sesame oil for a delicious Japanese-inspired dish.

-2. Use it in a soup.
+2. Use It in a Soup

 Wakame Seaweed Salad Recipe

 Unfortunately, going to an Asian restaurant or a specialty store to pick up a pre-made seaweed salad becomes an expensive habit!
-Plus – they may contain extra ingredients, such as sugars, artificial colors, or MSG that you might want to avoid.
+Plus, they may contain extra ingredients, such as sugars, artificial colors, or MSG that you might want to avoid.

 Ingredients: